G-Milzink/CI_PP3_MD/README.md

 The application was constructed using a Functional Programming approach.
 All data is read, stored and processed as follows:

-**Strings** are used to receive,process and store any data required for operation.
+- **Strings** are used to receive,process and store any data required for operation.

-**Lists** are used throughout the appliaction to group relevant strings together.
+- **Lists** are used throughout the appliaction to group relevant strings together.
 For instance, when iterating through data,constructing new database entries or parsing user input.

+- **Google sheets API** JUSTIFICATION: I have chosen to use Google Sheets API so that all required data will persist outside of the application.

 ### Flow Chart